 Length of Efficacy | Up to 1 month |

-If you are looking for a flea treatment that will provide you with the best value for your money and still do the job of treating fleas, Frontline Plus for Cats is a great option.
+If you are looking for the best flea treatment for cats for the money that still does the job, Frontline Plus Flea & Tick Spot Treatment for Cats is a great option.
 Frontline Plus is conveniently available without a prescription and is designed to kill fleas, eggs, and larvae.
 It is safe for use in kittens over 8 weeks of age and can be used on pregnant and nursing cats.

 A lot of over-the-counter flea medicines are becoming less effective against fleas with time, as they learn to adapt to the widely used medication.
 Your veterinarian will be able to give you the best advice on non-prescription options in your area.